 Please also continue to refer to the following websites for the latest information:

 ManpowerGroup has also joined forces with other industry leaders to create an HR services alliance.
-Together, the industry – as the world’s largest private sector employer and labour market expert – endeavours to make a vital contribution to the process of preparing for the new normal, and expedite getting people safely back to work and businesses and economies running again.
+Together, the industry – as the world’s largest private sector employer and labour market expert – endeavours to make a vital contribution to the process of preparing for the new normal, and get businesses and economies running again; while adhering to local government guidelines as we prepare our people to return safely back to work when the time comes.

 You can see the full report here.